|

 The chart above graphs the combined percent change in retail

-2000, starting at an index baseline of 100.
-The coin market was strong
+January 2000, starting at an index baseline of 100.
+The purpose of the

 Embed this chart